nus-cs2103-AY1920S2/duke/README.md

 **priority**
 ```
-priority 3
+priority cut grass
 ```
-* sets the task at the specified index to be of high priority
+* sets the task with the specified task name to be of high priority

 **find**
 ```